Zaria Kaduna State, Nigeria Travel Guide

 Heavy rainfall, limited outdoor activities, high humidity.

-Assemble a valid passport (6 months validity, two blank pages), completed online visa application form, passport-sized photographs, payment confirmation, return flight ticket, proof of accommodation (hotel booking or invitation letter), and proof of sufficient funds.
+Assemble a valid passport (6 months validity, two blank pages), completed online visa application form, passport-sized photographs, payment confirmation, return flight ticket, proof of accommodation (hotel booking or invitation letter), and documentation of sufficient funds.

 Complete upon arrival.